AREAS OF KNOWLEDGE:

 3. Do you think that "indigenous Knowledge Systems" is as an important TOK Area of Knowledge as, say, Mathematics and History.

-Next call on the scribe of first group to write the team's original Question #1 definition on the white board in easily erasable marker.
+Next call on the scribe of one group to write their team's Question #1 definition on the white board in easily erasable marker.
 The presenter should read it stridently.
 Ask the facilitator if the team would like to adjust the definition based on the examples discussion.
 Then, call on each group in turn to modify and edit the class definition.
-Tell the class that definition is a work in progress.
+Tell the class that definition is a work in progress and will be revisited.